pluginsGLPI/doc/source/empty/index.rst

 Once it has been ran, a ``locale/mygreatplugin.pot`` file will be created/updated.

 For the second and third step, you'll have to make a choice.
 You can use gettext tools to update your ``PO`` files and translate them using a dedicated tool, like `poedit <https://poedit.net/>`_; or you can use an online translation system like `Transifex <http://transifex.com/>`_ or `Zanata <http://zanata.org/>`_.
-GLPi core and many of existing plugins are translated using Transifex right now.
+GLPI core and many of existing plugins are translated using Transifex right now.

 Once you get your updated ``PO`` files, you'll have to compile them to ``MO`` files.
 You can run it manually, the release script will compile them again anywways; see the :ref:`compiling MO files section <compile_mo>`.